 OFCCP published a new Corporate Scheduling Announcement List (CSAL) of 2,250 Supply & Service establishments, and a new CSAL of 200 construction contractors.

-This CSAL provides contractors a minimum 45-day courtesy notification before OFCCP begins sending its OMB-approved scheduling letter.
+The CSALs provide contractors a minimum 45-day courtesy notification before OFCCP begins sending its OMB-approved scheduling letters.
 After receiving the OMB-approved scheduling letter, contractors will have the standard 30 days to submit their Affirmative Action Programs (AAPs).
-As a result, all contractors on the current list are receiving a minimum of 75 days advance notice to have the AAPs ready for submission.
+As a result, all contractors on the current lists are receiving a minimum of 75 days advance notice to have the AAPs ready for submission.
 OFCCP will also grant a one-time 30-day extension for supporting data where AAPs are provided timely as indicated in OFCCP’s FAQ on requesting an extension for submission of AAPs and supporting data, which should be reviewed for more information on this topic.

 This data collection is approved by OMB under the Paperwork Reduction Act.
-OFCCP limited this scheduling list to no more than 15 establishments of any parent company.
+OFCCP limited the Supply & Service scheduling list to no more than 10 establishments of any parent company.

-No establishment that concluded a review or concluded progress report monitoring resulting from a conciliation agreement or consent decree, within the last two years, is included on this scheduling list.
+No establishment that concluded a review or concluded progress report monitoring resulting from a conciliation agreement or consent decree, within the last two years, is included on the scheduling lists.